The drop in traineeships and apprenticeships. Why is it happening?

 It also identified:

-Skills shortages: 75 percent of respondents reported skills shortages in industry, a jump from 49 percent in the previous survey conducted in 2016.
+Skills shortages: 75 per cent of respondents reported skills shortages in the industry, a jump from 49 per cent in the previous survey conducted in 2016.
 Shortages are most often in the technician and trades worker category, with difficulties recruiting for Science, technology, engineering, and mathematics (STEM) skills, and new shortages for roles in business automation, Big Data and artificial intelligence solutions.

 At the time of its 2018 survey, Ai Group called for new approaches to education, training and re-skilling to maximise the benefits of the digital economy.

 “Our survey has found major skills demand issues facing employers,” chief executive Innes Willox said.
 “It provides an important gauge of employer sentiment around skill needs, education and training at a critical time for industry transformation.”

 (Source: NCVER, Apprentices and trainees 2015 December quarter)

 The number of Australians completing an apprenticeship or traineeship is lower today than it was a decade ago.

 Let’s look at the apprentices and trainees data now over the last few years.